Health & Wellness Weblog | HealthTrekker

 So basically anything written on topics other than the pain of running talks about mental clarity & the high.

-And the way it’s discussed makes it seems like something more than just circulation, exertion, or exhaustion.
+And the way it’s discussed makes it seem like something more than just circulation, exertion, or exhaustion.

 It might even be different than the body switching over from carbohydrates to fat as a fuel.